UK spouse visa – who is it for?

 If you are applying for entry clearance from abroad, the standard processing time of spouse visa applications is approximately 12 weeks.
 There is an option of making a priority application at an extra cost, and the target processing time will be 2-4 weeks.
 The Home Office, however, does not guarantee this timescale.

-If you are applying in-country, you have a choice of applying by a postal service, with an expected processing time of 8 weeks, or applying by premium service at a Public Enquiry Centre where your application will be decided on the day.
+If you are applying in-country, you have a choice of applying by postal service, with an expected processing time of 8 weeks, or by premium service for a 24-hour processing of the application.

 #5 – How much does it cost?

-For in-country applications, the application fee for leave to remain is £993, IHS is £500, and premium service appointment at a PEO costs £590.
+For in-country applications, the application fee for leave to remain is £1033, IHS is £1000, and premium service for 24-hour processing of the application is £610.

 Legal fees are separate from the above government fees.